w3c/wai-curricula/content/designer/navigation-and-orientation.md

 * create designs that allow users to bypass blocks of repeated content, such as navigation links, header contents, or advertisements
 * create designs that allow for multiple navigational mechanisms, such as menus, search boxes, breadcrumb trails, tables of contents, and sitemaps
 * create designs that allow users to stop, adjust, and extend  existing time limits set by the content
-* ensure input modalities do not rely solely on multipoint or path-based gestures, such as swipe or pinch
-* ensure that mechanisms to undo or abort an action carried out with pointer operations are always available
 * identify related requirements for developers to ensure that navigational mechanisms can be used with the keyboard and other input devices

 ## Competencies